InternLM/xtuner/examples/README.md

-# How to use MMChat in huggingface & deepspeed training pipelines
+# How to use MMChat in HuggingFace & Deepspeed training pipelines

 ## Quick run